-Instead of figuring the credit on Form 1116, you may choose to deduct foreign income taxes on Schedule A (Form 1040), Itemized Deductions.
-Generally, if you take the credit for any allowable foreign taxes, you may not take any part of that year's foreign tax as a deduction.
-This is true for the year you take the credit and for any later year.
+Instead of claiming a credit for your foreign taxes, you may choose to deduct foreign income taxes on Schedule A (Form 1040), Itemized Deductions.
+Generally, if you take the credit for any allowable foreign taxes, you may not take any part of that year's foreign taxes as a deduction.